Superboy-Prime: Countdown to Infinite Crisis

-Infinite Crisis
+Eventually, Alexander reveals to Superboy-Prime that his powers are returning, and the two combine forces to break through the barrier wall.
+Together, they set into motion the events that culminate in Infinite Crisis.
 The Superman of Earth-Two breaks open a portal to the DC Universe, and the four residents of the paradise dimension return, making themselves known to Power Girl and Batman.
-When introduced to Power Girl, he calls himself Superboy-Prime for the first time.
-Kal-L tells Power Girl: "When the universe was reborn, Earth-One became the primary world.
-The scraps of the remaining worlds were folded into it.
-But I finally realized—we saved the wrong Earth".
 Superboy-Prime is jealous of Conner Kent, the modern Superboy, believing him to be living the life he himself ought to have had while not fighting for it.
 He also believes the Earth's heroes act more like villains.
 Superboy-Prime confronts Superboy, telling him that he (Superboy-Prime) is the only Superboy the Earth needs.
-Superboy-Prime brutally attacks Conner, but not before Conner activates his Titans homing signal.
-The Teen Titans, the Doom Patrol, and the Justice Society of America arrive to help Conner.
-After accidentally killing Pantha with a deadly punch, Superboy-Prime is left shocked and horrified while the heroes try to contain Superboy-Prime, who kills (Wildebeest and Bushido) or wounds (tore Risk's arm off and badly beats most of the rest) several others.

-Left with no other options, Jay Garrick, Wally West, and Bart Allen drive Superboy-Prime into the Speed Force, banish him to a parallel world and imprison him in a facility bathed in artificial red sunlight, where he remains for four years.
+Superboy-Prime attacks Conner, but not before Conner activates his Titans homing signal.
+The Teen Titans, the Doom Patrol, and the Justice Society of America arrive to help Conner, during which Superboy-Prime kills Titans members Baby Wildebeest, Pantha, and Bushido.
+Jay Garrick, Wally West, and Bart Allen banish Superboy-Prime to a parallel world and imprison him in a facility with artificial red sunlight, where he remains for four years.